 Three credits.
 Prerequisite: Open only to Master of Arts in Survey Research or Graduate Certificate in Survey Research students, department consent required.

 Methods for designing multilingual and multicultural survey research projects as well as key considerations for designing multinational surveys, including sampling, questionnaire design, fielding, data interpretation and analysis.

+5389.
+Capstone on the Future of Survey Research

+Three credits.
+Prerequisite: Department consent.
+Recommended preparation: student is in the last or next to last semester of study in the Master of Arts in Survey Research program.

+Capstone research on problems and opportunities in the survey research industry for students nearing completion of the Master of Arts in Survey Research program.

 5390.
 Supervised Internship